The Legend of Zelda: Twilight Princess: Gameplay

 The Legend of Zelda: Twilight Princess is an action-adventure game focused on combat, exploration, and puzzle-solving.
 It uses the basic control scheme introduced in Ocarina of Time, including context-sensitive action buttons and L-targeting (Z-targeting on the Wii), a system that allows the player to keep Link's view focused on an enemy or important object while moving and attacking.
 Link can walk, run, and attack, and he will automatically jump when running off of or reaching for a ledge.
 Link uses a sword and shield in combat, complemented with secondary weapons and items, including a bow and arrows, a boomerang, and bombs.
 While L-targeting, projectile-based weapons can be fired at a target without the need for manual aiming.

 The context-sensitive button mechanic allows one button to serve a variety of functions, such as talking, opening doors, and pushing, pulling, and throwing objects.
 The on-screen display shows what action, if any, the button will trigger, determined by the situation.
-For example, if Link is holding a rock, the context-sensitive button will cause Link to throw the rock if he is moving or targeting an object or enemy, or place the rock on the ground if he is standing still.
+For example, if Link is holding a rock, the context-sensitive button will cause Link to throw the rock if he is moving or targeting an object or enemy or place the rock on the ground if he is standing still.

-The GameCube and Wii versions feature several minor differences in their controls.
-The Wii version of the game makes use of the motion sensors and built-in speaker of the Wii Remote.
+The GameCube and Wii versions feature several minor differences in their controls and gameplay.
+The Wii version uses the motion sensors and built-in speaker of the Wii Remote.
 The speaker emits the sounds of a bowstring when shooting an arrow, Midna's laugh when she gives advice to Link, and the series' trademark "chime" when discovering secrets.
 The player controls Link's sword by swinging the Wii Remote.
 Other attacks are triggered using similar gestures with the Nunchuk.
-Unique to the GameCube version is the ability for the player to control the camera freely, without entering a special "lookaround" mode required by the Wii; however, in the GameCube version, only two of Link's secondary weapons can be equipped at a time, as opposed to four in the Wii version.
+In the GameCube version, players can control the camera freely, without entering a special "lookaround" mode required on the Wii; however, in the GameCube version, only two of Link's secondary weapons can be equipped at a time, as opposed to four in the Wii version.